 And it’s even more beautiful at night when these buildings are illuminated.

-This walking tour will take you around Old Town Square, through Kampa Island and over Charles Bridge – all while your guide tells you stories Prague’s past.
+This walking tour will take you around Old Town Square, the Castle District, and over Charles Bridge, all while your guide tells you stories about Prague’s past.

 The tour starts at 7pm and lasts for three hours, so it’s a great option if you want things to do in Prague at night.